-The Social Sciences Division comprises the largest grouping of social sciences in the UK, home to a number of outstanding departments, including the Saïd Business School and the recently established Blavatnik School of Government.
+The Social Sciences Division comprises the largest grouping of social sciences in the UK, home to a number of outstanding departments, including the Saïd Business School and the Blavatnik School of Government.

-All Oxford's departments in the Social Sciences are committed to research to develop a greater understanding of all aspects of our complex society, from the impact of political, legal and economic systems on social and economic welfare to human rights and security, disseminating this research through innovative graduate courses.
+Oxford's Social Sciences departments are committed to research that develops a greater understanding of all aspects of our complex society, from the impact of political, legal and economic systems on social and economic welfare to human rights and security, disseminating this research through innovative graduate courses.

-A wide range of courses is offered, many of which are Research Council recognised and provide preparation for doctoral work, as well as being discrete programmes of advanced study in their own right; others provide a professional qualification.
+A wide range of courses is offered, many of which are recognised by the UK Research Councils and provide preparation for doctoral work, as well as being discrete programmes of advanced study in their own right; others provide a professional qualification.
 All are rooted in research of international standing and students have access to a well-resourced, active research environment.

 As one of the major providers of social science research in the UK, the University is one of twenty-one centres of postgraduate excellence accredited by the Economic and Social Research Council (ESRC) as a Doctoral Training Centre.
 ESRC DTC studentships are available in a wide variety of training pathways in the social sciences, for both DPhil and master's-to-DPhil programmes.